hitensaxena/spiritual-blog/README.md

 2. Customize content and colors
 3. Share your consciousness exploration journey

-Built with ❤️ for mindful contemplation and philosophical inquiry.# spiritual-blog
+Built with ❤️ for mindful contemplation and philosophical inquiry.